glowieframework/glowie-website/documentation/v1.x/forms-and-data/models.md

 ?>
 ```

-**Note:** model names SHOULD NOT include:
-- accents
-- dashes
-- characters that are not letters, numbers or underscores

-And for convention, every word in a model name must be capitalized.

-_Example:_ for creating a `Hello world` model, the name must be `HelloWorld`.

 ### Model properties
 Each model can have its own properties that defines how your model will handle data.

 **Model table**
 The table property specifies which database table corresponds to your model.
-By default, a snake-case version of your model class name will be used.
+By default, a **snake_case** version of your model class name will be used.

 _Example:_ `HelloWorld` model table by default will be `hello_world`.